bradfordcondon/divseek-canada-portal/README.md

 $ docker-compose up -d --build # This will bring up the rest of the services.
 ```

-# Deeper Details about the GMOD Deployment (from the original GGA repository)
+# Deeper Details about the GMOD Deployment (copied over from the original GGA repository)

 This docker-compose.yml file specifies all of the infrastructure needed to run
 the current iteration of GMOD products.